 Bullet Points in Product Descriptions

 People on the internet don't read; they scan.
-This is also true on Amazon.
-Mobile sales are up for Amazon, which means you need to optimize your content for those tiny screens.
-Bulleting content allows customers to quickly understand the features of your product in an easy to read format.
+It's the same on Amazon.
+Mobile sales are up for Amazon, which means you need to optimize your content for those mobile.
+Bulleting content allows customers to quickly scan the features of your product in an easy to read format.
 Easier to understand = more sales.

 Amazon Enhanced Brand Content